jistok/greenplum-cdc/README.md

     sleep 5
   done
   ```
-* Poll the MySQL DB (See "MySQL poll" tab in the picture):
+* (Optional) In a different terminal/tab, poll the MySQL DB (See "MySQL poll" tab in the picture):
   ```
   while true
   do